devlinjunker/template.github.semver/README.md

 ## Dependencies/Frameworks
 _List the frameworks, libraries, and tools the project uses:_

-- Git - to clone and use Githooks for process enforcement
+- Git - to clone and trigger Githooks
+- Bash - to run scripts during Githooks (for process enforcement)
-- GitHub - this template is based on the GitHub completion stats and has a `.github/` directory
+- GitHub - this template uses Github Actions for process enforcement
+- [Bulldozer] - Github Application to Auto Merge PRs

 ## Quick Setup/Run